BinomialLLC/basis_universal/README.md

 After compression, the compressor transcodes all slices in the output .basis file to validate that the file decompresses correctly.
 It also validates all header, compressed data, and slice data CRC16's.

-For best quality, you must supply basisu with original uncompressed source images.
+For best quality, you must **supply basisu with original uncompressed source images**.
 Any other type of lossy compression applied before basisu (including ETC1/BC1-5, BC7, JPEG, etc.) will cause multi-generational artifacts to appear in the final output textures.

 For the maximum possible achievable ETC1S mode quality with the current format and encoder (completely ignoring encoding speed!), use: